real-numbers/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 10765 10766
 ```
-No change to the median steps per day.
+Slight change to the median steps per day.
 4. The maximums

 ```r